Yangian Symmetry Escapes from the Fishnet

 The failure of full Yangian symmetry suggests that integrability also breaks for planar fishnet models.
 For instance, one may argue that the conserved charges defining integrability are typically obtained as elements of the centre of Yangian, and it appears unlikely that the issues plaguing Yangian symmetry will not extend to its centre.
 However, a proper general definition of integrability for the class of planar QFT models is lacking, and the question of integrability for fishnet models evidently depends on it.
 We thus cannot strictly rule out integrability for these models, and in any case, methods of integrability have already proved useful for selected observables and processes.

-It even remains conceivable that non-invariant bi-scalar graphs containing internal non-square loops might still be constructible using other world sheet patching techniques of integrability.
+It even remains conceivable that non-invariant bi-scalar graphs containing internal non-square loops are nonetheless constructible using other worldsheet patching techniques of integrability.
 For instance, it would be worthwhile to figure out whether the bi-scalar graph in \figref{fig:escheroctagon} with an octagon loop could somehow be constructed using the hexagon approach to planar correlators in integrable QFT models \cite{Basso:2015zoa,Basso:2018cvy,Olivucci:2021cfy}.
 It will be equally relevant to consider planar octagon loop contributions to other observables that can be addressed by methods of integrability.